jlebar/caroline-portfolio/content/blog/from-blogger/Book Reviews: Design Like You Give a Damn & Expanding Architecture.md

 +++
 date = "2019-09-18T21:13:00.001-07:00"
-title = "Book Reviews: Design Like You Give a Damn & Expanding Architecture" tags = ['book review', 'public interest design', 'case studies'] draft = true
+title = "Book Review: Design Like You Give a Damn & Expanding Architecture" tags = ['book review', 'public interest design', 'case studies'] draft = false
 +++
 This year, I am making a concerted effort to re-direct my practice as an architect towards projects that are community-focused, socially just, and environmentally sound.
 In pursuit of those ends, I have gone back to some of the books that originally inspired me to improve my work.

 ![Design Like You Give a Damn and Expanding Architecture](/img/blog/20190918-1.jpg)

-**Design Like You Give a Damn: Architectural Responses to Humanitarian Crises (2006), edited by Architecture for Humanity (Katie Stohr and Cameron Sinclair)**
+### **Design Like You Give a Damn: Architectural Responses to Humanitarian Crises (2006), edited by Architecture for Humanity (Katie Stohr and Cameron Sinclair)**

 Architecture for Humanity (AFH) has had a checkered history, from an amazing rise to renown in its early years, to its seemingly abrupt closure in 2015, bankruptcy, and subsequent lawsuits over use of funds, which appear to be unresolved today.
 But this book, edited and produced by the organization's founders, was highly influential among my peers in the early 2010s, and I have continued to return to it for inspiration and support.
 I think I first read it around 2012, when it seemed like AFH still had a bright future ahead.
 The title alone is a call to arms, fighting back against the formalism of the 1990s, and anointing a wide range of projects in a wide range of contexts with the title of "architecture".